chef-cft/habdemo/README.md

 In your first terminal you should see the MongoDB service reconfigure itself, then the National Parks service successfully start.
 You should be able to interact with the application via the URL [http://127.0.0.1:8080/national-parks](http://127.0.0.1:8080/national-parks).

-You can also reconfigure HAProxy to enable the status page which is useful to show scaling of the application service.
+You can also reconfigure HAProxy to enable the status page which is useful to show scaling of the application service, again this uses the `hap config apply` to apply a config template to a running supervisor.

 ```
 [root@cf651c234c50 habdemo]# ./apply_haproxy_config.sh 172.18.0.4